lstamaria/lstamaria.github.io/_pages/cv.md

 	- Explained to a mixed audience the impact of data science to business and society

 ### On Industry Partnership and Leadership
+- Secretary, Computer Engineering Certification Board, 2020-ongoing
+	- Authors and contributes drafts and policies for national certification of computer engineers in the Philippines
 - President, Institute of Computer Engineers of the Philippines, 2012-2014
 	- Established collaborative projects and events with industry partners
 	- Drafted the constitution and bylaws

 ## Other Information
-- Proficient in Python (10/10), HTML & CSS (9/10), Javascript (8/10), and SQL (7/10)
-- Cisco Certified Academy Instructor, 2004-2005
+- Cisco Certified Academy Instructor, 2004
-- Licensure Exam for Teachers (LET) Passer, 2007
+- Licensed High School Teacher, 2007
+- Cum Laude, 2003
-- High School Valedictorian
+- High School Valedictorian, 1998
-- Interests: working directly with others, big-picture approach
+- Highly motivated in big-picture thinking and working directly with others